Simon Black is a principal in our Insurance and Health team and is based in the Sydney office.

 ‘I think what distinguishes me from other legal practitioners is my approachability.
 I’m straight talking.
 I adopt a commercial approach to any matter I’m running, which I know my clients appreciate.
 I work closely with my clients to get the results they are after, because I know that claims managers are under a lot of pressure, both in terms of volume of work and internal cost pressures.
 If I make their lives easier and achieve good results, I believe they’ll see the value in working with me.’

-In the 2015 - 2017 editions of Doyle’s Guide, Simon is listed as one of Sydney’s recommended professional indemnity lawyers.
+Simon is listed in the 2019 edition of Best Lawyers for Insurance Law.
+In the 2015 - 2018 editions of Doyle’s Guide, Simon is listed as one of Sydney’s recommended professional indemnity lawyers.
 His articles have been published in the Australian Insurance Law Bulletin, the Asia Insurance Review and the Trade Practices Law Bulletin.

 During the course of his career, Simon has acted for: